BootNodeDev/dAppBooster/CONTRIBUTING.md

 So, `staging` is ready and you merged it into `main`.
 Time for a new release!

-First, tag `main` following Semantic Versioning's guidelines: https://semver.org/
+First, commit a version bump into the `package.json` file following Semantic Versioning's guidelines: https://semver.org/

+Then, tag `main` using the version set in the previous step.

-After you created a new tag, create a new release using that tag.
+After you create a new tag, create a new release using that tag.
 That's it, everybody can see now that a new version is ready to use and if something's wrong they can go back to using a previous version temporarily.

 ```mermaid
 graph TD